stock2shop/website/content/articles/b2b-trade-store-promotions-feature.md

 ---
 title: "b2b trade store promotions feature"
-heading: "B2B trade store promotions feature"
+seoTitle: "B2B trade store promotions feature"
 titleList: "Introducing the B2B Trade Store Promotions Feature"
-description: "Create promotions and generate coupons that your customers can redeem at checkout on your B2B Trade Store.
+seoDescription: "Create promotions and generate coupons that your customers can redeem at checkout on your B2B Trade Store.
 Read more here."
 summary: "Create promotions and generate coupons that your customers can redeem at checkout on your B2B Trade Store."
 lead: "Create promotions and generate coupons that your customers can redeem at checkout on your B2B Trade Store."
 image: "/uploads/article-promotions.jpg"